b-steve/hauraki-cetaceans/README.md

 ## Code

 Code to fit the models described in the manuscript is available in `fit.r`.
 The models involve Gaussian random fields containing spatiotemporal random effects.
 Computation of model likelihoods requires approximating high-dimensional integrals, achieved using the R package `TMB`.
+The `TMB` model-fitting code is written in C++, and is available in `binomial_fit.cpp`, which is compiled and then executed for each fitted model within `fit.r`.

 Such models can be computationally expensive to fit, and ours require more RAM than is typically available on a standard desktop or laptop computer.
 Our code is structured for use on the high-performance computing resources provided by New Zealand's eScience Infrastructure.
 Fitting all models we consider to a species' sightings can be achieved by running the following at a command line:
 ```bash